What is Second Life?

 BURN2 activities are primarily event-based with each event having a planning stage, building stage, holding the event, then tearing down.
 Several small events are held each year, with the main event held in October.
 This event is a week long and echoes the Burning Man playa "look and feel" each year.
 This event, also referred to by the community as "OctoBurn" uses more virtual space and requires more planning and preparation.

 While the spirit of the real and virtual events are very similar in heart, there are inherent differences in the real and virtual environments that lead to some things being done a bit differently in BURN2.
 Nevertheless, the core Ten Principles of Burning Man are celebrated, demonstrated and encouraged.

-BURN2 has many of the elements of the Burning Man Festival, including being set in a desert playa virtual environment, and the opportunity to create your own environment.
+BURN2 has many of the elements of the Burning Man event, including being set in a desert playa virtual environment, and the opportunity to create your own environment.
 BURN2 has many of the same organized groups such as Lamplighters, Fire Dancers, Rangers, a DMV complete with crazy art cars to drive around, and many talented artists who build and share their art with the community each year.

 We welcome you to become part of our community!

 As a Regional, Burn2 holds several events a year.
 This year, things are a little bit different.
 We are collaborating with other Burner groups holding online events, and you are invited to come join us, participate as an avatar on our virtual Playa!

 Check out our YouTube channel to see what we've been doing!
 Then come back this page, read how to get your own avatar, download the viewer software, and prepare to get your mind BLOWN.

 We are waiting on Deep Hole to say, "Welcome Home, Burner!"

 OK, I'm Sold, How Do I Get Started?